Tom Hughes (Australian politician): Later career

 In September 1972 Hughes was elected to the council of the Australian National University, to a term expiring in 1975.

 After leaving politics he became one of the leading figures at the Sydney bar, and was president of the New South Wales Bar Association between 1973 and 1975.
 He was formerly engaged in full-time practice as a member of Sydney's Blackstone Chambers, and as of 2016 was the most senior member of the NSW Bar.

 In 1974 Hughes defended New South Wales premier Robert Askin against a defamation suit brought by Jack Mundey, the president of the Communist Party of Australia.
 In 1976 he simultaneously appeared for prime minister Gough Whitlam in the New South Wales Court of Petty Sessions while representing Vic Garland against Whitlam in the Supreme Court of the Australian Capital Territory.
 The cases were unrelated and as such there was no perceived conflict of interest.
 Hughes assisted media mogul Kerry Packer at the Costigan Royal Commission in 1984.
 In the same year he represented bookmaker Bill Waterhouse at the New South Wales Racing Appeals Tribunal following the Fine Cotton scandal.

 Hughes represented High Court judge Lionel Murphy in several different venues relating to his alleged attempts to pervert the course of justice.
 In 1984 he appeared for Murphy before a Senate committee, and the following year he represented Murphy in his appeal against a conviction for conspiracy to pervert the course of justice.

 In 2002, The Sydney Morning Herald reported that Hughes was still working full-time at the age of 78, as one of only two active barristers admitted to the New South Wales bar in the 1940s.
+He retired from the bar in October 2013, a month before his 90th birthday.

 Hughes delivered the eulogy at the state memorial service for John Gorton in May 2002.
 His speech was highly critical of Malcolm Fraser's actions in 1971, which he termed a "political assassination".
 Fraser was in attendance at the service.